Blurred Lines (album)

-Blurred Lines is the sixth studio album by American singer-songwriter Robin Thicke.
-It was first released in Germany on July 12, 2013, and released in the United States on July 30, 2013, by Star Trak Entertainment and Interscope Records.
-The album features guest appearances from T.I., Pharrell, Kendrick Lamar and 2 Chainz. will.i.am also features as a guest writer on the track "Give It 2 U" and also serves as a producer on the tracks "Feel Good" and "Go Stupid 4 U".
+Blurred Lines is the sixth studio album by American singer Robin Thicke.
+It was first released in Germany on July 12, 2013, and released in the United States on July 30, 2013, through Star Trak Entertainment and Interscope Records, as the follow-up to his fifth studio album, Love After War (2011).
+An R&B, dance-pop, and funk album, it features guest appearances from T.I., Pharrell, Kendrick Lamar, and 2 Chainz.
+Thicke, together with Cirkut, Dr. Luke, Pharrell, ProJay, Timbaland, and will.i.am, produced the record.
+The album's release was preceded by the release of four singles: the title track featuring T.I. and Pharrell, "For the Rest of My Life", "Give It 2 U" featuring Lamar, and "Feel Good".

-The album debuted at number 1 on both the US and UK albums charts.
-The album was nominated at the 56th Annual Grammy Awards for Best Pop Vocal Album.
+Blurred Lines received mixed reviews from music critics and debuted at number one on the US Billboard 200, giving Thicke his third US top-five album.
+The album reached the top five in numerous international markets, including Australia, Austria, Canada, Germany, the Netherlands, New Zealand, Scotland, Switzerland, and the United Kingdom.
+It was certified platinum in Austria and gold in Canada, France, Mexico, Poland, Switzerland, and the United Kingdom.
+To promote the album, Thicke embarked on the Blurred Lines Tour (2014), which traveled to North America and Europe, playing a total of 33 concerts.
+Blurred Lines was nominated at the 56th Annual Grammy Awards for Best Pop Vocal Album.

-Background
+Background and composition

 Thicke detailed the album's concept in an interview with The Breakfast Club, stating, "The album is titled Blurred Lines.
 I've realized as I've gotten older that we all think we're living either in a black or white world, or on a straight path, but most of us are living right in between those straight lines.
 And everything you thought you knew, the older you get, you realize, 'Damn, I don't know nothing about this.
 I better pay attention, I better listen and keep learning.'
 So I think that, that's what I've been realizing these past few years."